 Now he’s in the hallway alone.
 In fact, he’s the only firefighter remaining in the structure.
 But he doesn’t know that.
 What he does know is he’s losing the battle.
 But he doesn’t give up.
 There’s too much at stake.
 He tells me later that he could not give up providing the cover for the truck crew.
 He says he would have died there first.
 And that’s almost what he did.

 The flashover happened in seemingly slow motion.
-He described it as a scene right from the movie Backdraft (though he laughed when he made the analogy).
+He described it as a scene right from the movie Backdraft (though he laughed when he made the reference).
 “The flames came from above, rolling right down toward me.
 I thought to myself: This is not going to be good.”
 The heat was intense.
 He was getting burned.
 Reflexively, he turned his hose line toward the ceiling in an effort to cool the environment he was in.
 The flames retreated but it didn’t get any cooler.
 Now he was enveloped in zero visibility black fire and being baked by the steam he had generated.
 Each gallon of water he vaporized turned into 1,600 gallons of steam.
 He was in a bad spot.

 He didn’t call a mayday.
 He didn’t have time.
 He was in the fight for his life.
 He didn’t think about dying.
 He didn’t have time.